Welcome to the beginning of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 - Lesson 7 – How to Get Started Today

-At the end of each lesson, we will list specific tasks for you to complete to help you succeed at each stage of your business development.
+At the end of each lesson, I will list specific tasks for you to complete to help you succeed at each stage of your business development.
 If you complete each step thoughtfully and carefully, you will be well on your way to conducting a successful business in Japan.

 Now on with Lesson 1: